AhmedRedaAmin/OperatingSystems/README.md

+# Operating Systems Course
+## Author
-Author : Ahmed Reda Amin
+ Ahmed Reda Amin
+## Email

-Email  : ahmedredaselim@gmail.com
+ ahmedredaselim@gmail.com

-This is a repository for a variety of projects that are implemented during Operating Systems Course , mostly in C :
+This is a repository for a variety of projects that are implemented during Operating Systems Course , implemented in C :

 1 - A custom Shell
+2 - Parallel Matrix Multiplication
+3 - The Caltrain problem for process Synchronization